JorgenRingen/blog/content/blog/2015-05-21_javaee_using_jsr310_types_with_jaxrs.md

 private LocalDate birthDate;
 ```

-Instead of annotating the field we can declare the adapter in a package-info.java file together with our DTO's.
+Instead of annotating the field we can declare the adapter inside a package-info.java file together with our DTO's.
 This avoids cluttering of the java-code.

 ```
 @XmlJavaTypeAdapters({